pssguy/mlb/README.md

 # mlb
-analyses of Major League Baseball
+Analyses of Major League Baseball

+Initially a run-differential pyramid chart for all team/years since 1901